StobCommunity/mcp-auth-demos/greeting-fastmcp/README.md

 ### Register your MCP server on Scalekit
 1. Login to your [Scalekit Dashboard](https://app.scalekit.com) -> MCP Servers -> Add MCP Server
-2. Server URL = `http://localhost:3002/` should have a trailing slash -> Save
+2. Server URL = `http://localhost:3002/` should have a trailing slash
+3. Create a scope called `usr:read` with description `Read user information`, select it -> Save

 ### MCP server runtime